victor-dp/robosat_geoc/README.md

 - <a href="https://arxiv.org/abs/1806.00844">TernausNetV2: Fully Convolutional Network for Instance Segmentation</a>
 - <a href="https://hal.archives-ouvertes.fr/hal-01523573/document">Joint Learning from Earth Observation and OpenStreetMap Data to Get Faster Better Semantic Maps</a>
-- <a href="https://arxiv.org/abs/1712.02616">In-Place Activated BatchNorm for Memory-Optimized Training of DNNs</a>

 Arch: